miracleflame/VTMB-Unofficial-Patch-by-Wesp/vtmbup-readme.txt

 + Ten props at beachhouse and five on pier.
 + Six props in theatre and four in tutorial.
 + Twelve props in museum and two in hospital.
-+ One prop on each hub and three in Foxy Boxes.
++ Two props in junkyard and three in Foxy Boxes.
 + Seven props at Fu Syndicate and one in temple.
 + Twenty props at warehouse and three in Asylum.
 + Eight props in warrens and eight in Ash sewers.